Skip to content

 The child is not their behaviour.

-When a child is experiencing big emotions, when they have lost the plot and cannot regulate, the adults around them need to share their calm.
+When a child is experiencing big emotions and cannot regulate, the adults around them need to share their calm.
 I went on a teaching course where ‘cold prickly feelings’ and ‘warm fuzzy feelings’ were discussed.
 When you get close to someone surrounded by ‘cold prickly feelings’, and focus on their feelings, it is easy to feel the cold and feel the prickles and become cold and prickly yourself.
 If you can separate the child from the feelings and share your ‘warm fuzzy feelings’ with them you can calm them.

 Share your calm